kehribar/verilog-osx/Readme.md

 * `up_counter.v`: 8bit unsigned up counter with clock, reset and enable inputs.
 * `clken_gen.v`: Clock enable pulse generator module with clock and reset inputs.
 Division ratio is parameterised.
 * `top.v`: Main top module that instantiates an `up_counter` and a `clken_gen` module.
-* `top_tb.v`: Testbench module that instantiates the top module and feeds the neccessary test signals to the module.
+* `top_tb.v`: Testbench module that instantiates the top module and feeds the necessary test signals to the module.

 If you want to change the example structure, see the `Makefile` then: